EZ Rider Parking Transition

 15. What if I don't want to download the app?

-You can pay for Daily Fee parking at the parking machines using credit, debit, or cash.
+You can pay for Daily Fee parking at the parking machines inside the station using credit, debit, or cash.
 You will need to remember your stall number to enter at the machines.

 Customer Service